ydahal1/ydahal1/jokes.md

-Did you hear that David lost his ID in prague?
-Now we just have to call him Dav.
+A steak pun is a rare medium well done.

 [
-Thu Nov  6 00:28:32 UTC 2025
+Fri Nov  7 00:28:53 UTC 2025
  ]